Audience members crash Ryan Lochte's debut on 'Dancing with the Stars'

 But Lochte added he "had to brush it off."

 "I had to realize that I came out here in front of millions.
-I did something that I not know how to do -- I don't know how to dance," he said.
+I did something that I did not know how to do -- I don't know how to dance," he said.
 "And I gave it my all and I'm glad I did it and I'm glad I'm here."

-His dancing partner, Burke said she was "completely shocked" but "beyond" proud of him.
+His dancing partner, Burke, said she was "completely shocked" but "beyond" proud of him.

-CNN has reached out to ABC and "Dancing with the Stars" for comment.

-CNN crews captured two of the suspected protesters outside of the event being led away in handcuffs.
+CNN crews captured two suspected protesters outside of the event being led away in handcuffs.
+They both wore T-shirts that contained a red circle with a slash going through the word Lochte.
 One man called Lochte "a liar."

+A spokesperson for the company that produces "Dancing with the Stars," told CNN that "the matter is now being handled by the authorities."

-Lochte's fellow cast members rallied around the Olympic champ after the incident.
+Lochte's fellow cast members rallied around the Olympic champ after Monday's incident.

 Professional dancer Witney Carson, who this year is paired with Robert Van Winkle, known best as Vanilla Ice, said she'd never seen anything like the incident during her time on the show.